isomerpages/moe-woodlandsringsec/pages/Direct School Admission (SEC).md

 on the selection criteria, which may include assessing the potential of the applicants.</p>
 <p>Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
-The application is free-of-charge and will be open from <strong>7 May 2025, 11.00 am to 3 June 2025, 3.00 pm</strong>.
+The application is free-of-charge and will be open from <strong>6 May 2026, 11.00 am to 3 June 2026, 3.00 pm</strong>.
 For more details, please refer to MOE website –&nbsp;<a href="https://www.moe.gov.sg/secondary/dsa" rel="noopener noreferrer nofollow" target="_blank">https://www.moe.gov.sg/secondary/dsa</a>
 </p>
-<p>Applicant will receive notification from the school by 7 July 2025, if
+<p>Applicants will receive notification from the school by 6 July 2026, if
 you have been shortlisted to undergo Direct School Admission (DSA) selection.
-All applicants will receive their application outcomes between 25 Aug and 4 Sep 2025.</p>
+All applicants will receive their application outcomes between 17 Aug and 28 Aug 2026.</p>
 <p>Parents and pupils are encouraged to choose schools wisely based on the
 pupils’ aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements, and the programmes available to develop